Cyberes/vitalsource2pdf/README.md

 _Ultra-high quality PDFs from VitalSource._

+**I have graduated and am no longer able to maintain this project.
+Feel free to fork and build upon my work.**

 This is an automated, all-in-one scraper to convert VitalSource textbooks into PDFs with no compromises.
 Features include:

 - Automated download of pages.